ubuntu-snappy/rfc/rfc-oem.md

 #### Description

-FIXME (do not use 'basically' here): This is basically what is currently provided in the `hardware.yaml` from the current device part sans init and kernel setup.
+FIXME (do not use 'basically' here): This is basically what is currently provided in the `hardware.yaml` from the current device package sans init and kernel setup.

 ## Structure and layout